This post may contain affiliate links. Please read my disclosure.

 If you don't have leftover risotto, scroll down to see the instructions for making risotto first.
 Remember, you will want day old risotto to make these risotto cakes.

-Remove and serve drizzled with the creamy pancetta and shallot sauce.
+Remove and serve drizzled with the creamy pancetta and shallot sauce and fresh chopped parsley (optional).

 **for all steps below, you want to stir the rice often.